Shachi-Mittal-Lab/TILseg/README.md

-# TILseg: Segmentation of stromal Tumor Infiltrating Lymphocytes (sTILs) in TNBC
+# TILseg: Automated sTIL Scoring Reveals Prognostic Patterns in TNBC

 ## CONTENTS
 1. [About](#about)